Carlton7/cv/README.md

 <details><summary>When I'm not programming</summary>
 <p>

 - I like to compete and participate in many sports/outdoor activities.
-Played Cricket for 18+ years at a representative level in Sydney, London and for the MCC, winning individual honours and premierships.
+Play Cricket and have done so at a representative level in Sydney, London and for the MCC, winning individual honours and premierships.
 Also a competent football, squash and table tennis player.
-- Played the guitar for 10+ years
+- Play the guitar
 - Have a keen interest in boardgames

 </p>